nais/doc/docs/observability/alerts.md

 ### Writing the `expr`

-I order to figure out what is a valid expression we suggest using [Grafana > Explore](https://grafana.nais.io/explore).
+In order to figure out what is a valid expression we suggest using [Grafana > Explore](https://grafana.nais.io/explore).
 It has a graphical user interface with a "builder" mode where you can select from from drop-down lists of valid values.

 In order to further minimize the feedback loop we suggest experimenting on the Prometheus server to find the right metric for your alert and the notification threshold.
 The Prometheus server can be found in each cluster, at `https://prometheus.{env}.nav.cloud.nais.io` (e.g. [https://prometheus.dev-gcp.nav.cloud.nais.io](https://prometheus.dev-gcp.nav.cloud.nais.io)).